Common Workplace Accidents in South Carolina

 On-the-job accidents are a serious risk for workers in the Palmetto State.
 According to the South Carolina Occupational Safety and Health Administration, there were 102 fatal workplace injuries and about 38,600 nonfatal workplace injuries across the state in one recent year.
 Many of these workers suffered debilitating injuries that required extensive medical treatment and kept them out of work.

-At Stewart Law Offices, our workplace accident lawyers in Rock Hill have helped many injured workers recover the money they need through a workers’ comp claim or personal injury lawsuit.
-We have more than 25 years combined legal experience helping injured workers like you.
+At Stewart Law Offices, our workplace accident lawyers have helped many injured workers recover the money they need through a workers’ comp claim or personal injury lawsuit.
+We have more than 25 years of combined legal experience helping injured workers like you.
 In that time, we’ve noticed that certain accidents come up again and again.
-Keep reading to learn more about the most common workplace accidents in South Carolina, and contact us today to speak with a personal injury lawyer in Rock Hill.
+Keep reading to learn more about the most common workplace accidents, and contact us today to speak with a South Carolina worker’s compensation lawyer.

 Most Common Workplace Accidents